pulumi/registry/themes/default/content/registry/packages/linode/installation-configuration.md

 ---
 title: Linode SDK Setup
-meta_desc: This page provides an overview on how to setup the Linode SDK for Pulumi.
+meta_desc: Provides an overview on how to setup the Linode SDK for Pulumi.
 layout: installation
 ---